tinkerator/snappy/README.md

 ## Introduction

-With the eventual goal of making Snapmaker 2 A350 operations scriptable, this package is intended to provied a Go API for the Snapmaker 2 A350 machine.
+With the eventual goal of making Snapmaker 2 A350 operations scriptable, this package is intended to provide a Go API for the Snapmaker 2 A350 machine.

 ## Running the example